 What is being done to combat crime in the construction industry?

-Earlier in 2021, a specialist police unit was launched to specifically tackle the ongoing impact of construction site crime.
+Earlier in 2021, police launched a specialist unit to specifically tackle the ongoing impact of construction site crime.

 The new unit, the Agricultural and Construction Equipment (ACE) has a specific remit.
 Their job is tackling organised gangs targeting valuable construction and farm machinery and vehicles.